-Must be 15 years old and have completed ONE of: Red Cross Assistant Lifeguard, CPR-C/Standard First Aid, or Bronze Cross.
+Must be 15 years old and have completed ONE of: Red Cross Assistant Lifeguard or Bronze Cross.
 ALL candidates will be required to demonstrate skills and strokes to the Level 10 standard.

 A pre-requisite course for the professional lifeguard certification that teaches injury prevention, teamwork, basic rescues and lifeguard skills.
 Candidates are continuously evaluated throughout the course based on standard evaluation criteria.
 Certification is valid for two years.

-Must be 12 years old and have completed Swim Kids 10.
+Must be 13 years old, CPR-C Standard First-Aid, and have completed Swim Kids 10.

 Professional lifeguard certification course for individuals working at pools.
 The course prepares deck-ready lifeguards to prevent and respond to lifeguard emergencies, create a safe environment, work in teams, and handle public relations in a professional manner.
 The candidates are continuously evaluated throughout the course based on standard evaluation criteria and complete a final skills and knowledge assessment.
 Certification is valid for two years.

-Must be 15 years old, completed the Assistant Lifeguard Program or Bronze Cross AND CPR-C/ Standard First-Aid.
+Must be 15 years old, completed the Assistant Lifeguard Program and CPR-C/ Standard First-Aid.